Overpayments & Refunds

 When you receive your overpayment determination, it will tell you how your overpayment has been classified.

-There are three types of overpayment classifications: fraud, non-fraud, and agency error.
+There are two types of overpayment classifications: fraud and non-fraud.

 - Fraud: Fraudulent overpayments are subject to fines and interest.
 If your overpayment is currently classified as fraud, it cannot be reclassified as an agency error.